 Citizens has a three tier assessment structure as prescribed by Florida Statutes.
 Two important features of the Citizens assessment structure are (1) each account (i.e. the Coastal, PLA, and CLA) calculates its deficit separately, and each account has separate assessment authority.
-Therefore, there is the potential for overlapping assessments caused by deficits in more than one of Citizens' accounts; and (2) unlike emergency assessments, Citizens' regular assessments and policyholder surcharges are one-time levies that cannot be financed.
-With these factors in mind, the basic construct of Citizens' assessments for 2016 is as follows (note that this is a high-level summary and is therefore not exhaustive and may omit certain precise attributes):
+Therefore, there is the potential for concurrent assessments caused by deficits in more than one of Citizens' accounts; and (2) unlike emergency assessments, Citizens' policyholder surcharges and regular assessments (Coastal Account only) are one-time levies that cannot be financed.
+With these factors in mind, the basic construct of Citizens' assessments for 2017 is as follows (note that this is a high-level summary and is therefore not exhaustive and may omit certain precise attributes):